sibyllinesoft/rave/docs/how-to/oauth-google.md

 # Configure Google OAuth for Pomerium

 This guide walks through registering a Google OAuth client, storing the credentials with SOPS, and baking them into a RAVE VM image so Pomerium can act as the front door for Mattermost and other services.
+If you plan to use (the now default) Authentik or disable Pomerium entirely, see `docs/how-to/authentik.md` for the `RAVE_DISABLE_POMERIUM` workflow and the required secrets.

 ## 1. Prerequisites